 You could be:

 using a variety of teaching techniques such as whole class lessons, group work and demonstrations

 using a range of materials including gymnastics equipment, sports equipment, audio visual-aids and work sheets

 organising and directing games, coaching sessions and sporting events, and refereeing matches

 helping and encouraging individuals, some of whom might not like physical activities

 setting assignments, projects, tests and exams, preparing and carrying out continuous assessment, marking pupils’ work and writing reports

 keeping good order and dealing with discipline issues

-- doing administrative work which includes keeping a register of pupils
+doing administrative work which includes keeping a register of pupils

-- preparing for and attending parent-teacher meetings and staff meetings
+preparing for and attending parent-teacher meetings and staff meetings

-sometimes supervising out-of-hours activities such as training sessions, competitions, matches, outings or social events.
+sometimes supervising out of hours activities such as training sessions, competitions, matches, outings or social events.

 Teachers in Scotland are paid on a national salary scale.
-The starting annual salary for a probationer teacher is £22,866.
+The starting annual salary for a probationer teacher is £31,584 (April 2023).

 If you do your probationary period on the Teacher Induction Scheme, and are prepared to work anywhere in Scotland during that probationary year, you can also apply for the Preference Waiver Payment.
 For secondary school teachers, the payment is £8,000 before tax and national insurance.

-After your probationary year, your salary will increase to £27,438 and increase an increment each year up to £36,480.
+After your probationary year, your salary will increase to £37,896 and increase an increment each year up to £47,565.

 Where a teacher is employed in a remote school on a distant island both the remote schools allowance and the distant islands allowance are paid, in addition to the teacher’s normal salary.

-A principal teacher can earn up to £51,330, while the scale for depute head teachers and head teachers ranges from £45,111 to £88,056, depending on the size of school.
+A principal teacher earns between £51,858 and £66,927 a year, while the scale for depute head teachers and head teachers ranges from £58,818 to £109,209 a year, depending on the size of school.

 Salaries in independent schools may differ slightly.

-- You would work in a gym or outdoors on playing fields, sometimes in bad weather.
+You would work in a gym or outdoors on playing fields, sometimes in bad weather.

-- Your working hours are based on a 35-hour week and are usually 9.00am to 3.30pm or 4.00pm.
+Your working hours are based on a 35-hour week, working in a classroom 9.00am to 3.30pm or 4.00pm.
 You would use the rest of the time for preparation and marking.

-- You would have 13 weeks holiday each year, but would probably use some of this time to prepare next term's work.
+You would have 13 weeks holiday each year, but would probably use some of this time to prepare next term's work.

 You would have to prepare for and attend parent-teacher meetings, which are usually in the evening.

-- You should be aware that teaching is a mentally and physically demanding job.
+You should be aware that teaching is a mentally and physically demanding job.

 You must also demonstrate that you are involved in sporting activities at a high level.

-- For entry to a degree course in sports subjects you normally need 3-4 Highers, sometimes including science subjects.
+For entry to a degree course in sports subjects you normally need 3-4 Highers, sometimes including science subjects.

-- You must also have evidence of practical ability.
+You must also have evidence of practical ability.

-- Your degree must include at least 80 credit points.
+Your degree must include at least 80 credit points.
 40 credit points must be at Scottish Credit and Qualifications Framework (SCQF) Level 8 (second year undergraduate level) or above.

 80 credit points must normally be from subjects involving practical performance, such as sport, dance or outdoor pursuits and subjects involving the analysis of aspects of physical education, such as movement analysis, choreography, sports coaching, biomechanics, sports science, exercise physiology, sports psychology, studies in sports or dance or outdoor pursuits, sports development, health and fitness or special needs in movement education.

-- You must demonstrate that you are competent in practical skills and are involved in relevant physical activities.
+You must demonstrate that you are competent in practical skills and are involved in relevant physical activities.

-- There is a lot of competition for places in these courses.
+There is a lot of competition for places in these courses.
 It helps if you have experience of working with children or young people.

-- For PGDE courses, apply through UCAS.
+For PGDE courses, apply through UCAS.

-You would require a satisfactory PVG (Protecting Vulnerable Groups) check to show you are suitable for this type of work.
+You will require a satisfactory criminal record check from Disclosure Scotland to show that you are suitable for this type of work.
 Contact Disclosure Scotland for details on the type you would need.